yellowstonegames/SquidSquad/README.md

 they will probably all be in the dependencies, but this ensures all the versions are up-to-date and necessary other projects are present.

-These fetch SquidSquad from Maven Central, and need a fixed release for `squidSquadVersion`.
+Liftoff fetches SquidSquad from Maven Central, and need a fixed release for `squidSquadVersion`.
 Right now, the best such release is `4.0.0-alpha3`.
 For anything else, you'll need JitPack, where you should use a recent commit from [its JitPack page](https://jitpack.io/#yellowstonegames/squidsquad) for your `squidSquadVersion` property.
 The group is different for JitPack builds of SquidSquad; change `com.squidpony` to `com.github.yellowstonegames.squidsquad` when using JitPack.
+JitPack is generally recommended over the Maven Central alpha releases, because you can (and really should) specify an exact commit to use on the Commits tab (click "Get It" on any commit except -SNAPSHOT; this will provide useful info below once it... eventually... builds).
+I strongly discourage using JitPack's -SNAPSHOT versions, because they can change without warning and don't tell you what commit you are actually using; use a commit instead!

 The other versions go up fairly often as things are fixed or improved, but they will be at least: